ixchow/sald/docs/GameObject.md

 	y : 40,
 };

-// A circle at the center of the defined GameObject which will, if the anchor is at {x : 0, y : 0} (which is the default behavior) var relativeCircle = {
+// A circle half the width away from the anchor and half the height away from the anchor var relativeCircle = {
 	r : 0.5, // r is relative to the GameObject's width x : 0.5,